-In this article, we will learn about the Design Patterns in Java with examples, their advantages, and their categories.
+In this article, we will learn about the Design Patterns in Java, their advantages, and their categories.
 Design Patterns in Java are crucial for your software development and your Java interviews.

 What are Java Design Patterns?

 Design patterns in Java are reusable solutions or templates for commonly occurring problems in software design.
 These patterns provide a general framework for solving specific issues that arise during the software development life cycle.

 By using design patterns in Java, developers can improve the quality of their code, make it easier to maintain and modify and make it more efficient and reusable.
 Design patterns have been extensively used in Java programming and are essential for every Java developer to understand.

 Think of Design Patterns like a building with LEGO bricks.
 For example, you might have a set of instructions that show you how to build a car or a house using different LEGO pieces.
 Design patterns are like these instructions but for building software programs.

 Why do we need Design Patterns in Java?

 Some of the benefits of using Design Patterns during the Software Development Lifecycle are as follows:

 - They provide solutions to commonly occurring problems in software development.
 Design patterns have been developed and refined over many years, providing a proven approach to solving specific problems.
 Using design patterns allows developers to save time and avoid reinventing the wheel.